flakeua/interpreter/readme.md

 ## Interpreter for a madeup programming language

-For some tests to run you have to put input.txt into the cmake-build-debug directory.
-To disable tests and enable the interpreter make isTesting bool in main() function false and choose interpreter run profile in clion.

 Languages basic ideas are based on brainfuck and turing machine.
 This also proves that it is turing complete, since all brainfuck commands have their counterparts in here.

-When launching the interpreter -s flag can be used to specify byte array(memory you work with) size.
-Also when launching the interpreter you can add name of file to run it, or leave it blank to run interactive mode.

 There are three different programs that test basic functionality of the interpreter in here(basic_program.prog, cyclesAndConditions.prog, input.prog).